-The independent rotary top drive simultaneously handles a drill string, which can be equipped with a down-the-hole hammer, tri-cone or drag bit.
+An independent rotary top drive simultaneously handles a drill string equipped with a down-the-hole hammer, drag bit, or roller cone bit.
 Cuttings are typically evacuated with air, but Foremost DR drills can also be configured with pumps for mud or flooded reverse circulation drilling.

 The top and lower drives feed independently, meaning that the bit position can vary relative to the bottom of the casing.
 Once the desired casing depth has been achieved, the DR continues drilling open-hole like a conventional top drive drill.
 With a Foremost DR drill, there is no need to trip out or change tools when transitioning to open-hole drilling.

 Top 10 Reasons to Consider a Foremost Dual Rotary Drill